|

 - Commend

-Commendations Tell the audience how you thought the speech achieved its objectives and what you thought was good about the presentation.
-Then move on to tell the speaker clearly, but in a positive way, how in your opinion the speech could have been better delivered.
+Recommendations - Then move on to tell the speaker clearly, but in a positive way, how in your opinion the speech could have been better delivered.

-making it up as you go - eg "There are two things you might like to look at..."
+Consider stipulating the number of points you are going to make - eg "There are two things you might like to look at..."
+This will assist you with the structure of your delivery.

 Then give the last of your Commendations.
 A useful close for your material is a summary of the main